Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_bandwidth_in_mbps"></a> [bandwidth\_in\_mbps](#input\_bandwidth\_in\_mbps)

-Description: (Optional) The bandwidth in Mbps of the circuit being created on the Service Provider.
+Description: (Optional) The bandwidth in Mbps of the circuit being created on the Service Provider, should be set when the circuit is created with a provider.

 Type: `number`